 Some of alcohol’s effects that may indirectly cause or worsen acne include:

-Dehydration can cause a range of problems and may lead to acne breakouts.
-In addition, dehydration can make the skin look sunken or saggy.
+Dehydration can cause a range of problems and

 Alcohol is a diuretic, meaning that it increases the production of urine, flushing out more salt and water than usual.
 As a result, consuming alcohol can lead to dehydration.

 Drinking plenty of water is the best way to stay hydrated.
 If a person is drinking alcohol, they should consider having a glass of water between alcoholic drinks.

 A reduced immune response may, therefore, make a person more open to infection with

 P. acnes are bacteria that colonize the skin, and when they enter clogged pores, they can cause or worsen inflamed acne lesions, such as pustules.

 Many things can cause inflammation, including chronic disease, hormone imbalances, and dietary factors.
 Alcohol, especially combined with